 For sure we'd aim for acceptance while working through the full range of grieving, the sadness, the anger, the guilt, the denial, the shame-- the Kubler-Ross stages of grief.
 And some of us might even bring in other family members.

-Family therapists will sketch out at an emotional family tree, inquire about the suicides, the mental illness, the infamous experiences in the extended family, reaching back in time.
+emotional family tree, inquire about the suicides, the mental illness, the infamous experiences in the extended family, reaching back in time.
 We want to know who left town and never came back, what became of the black sheep, what the norms are in the family about differentiation, and why.
 We inquire about how anger is expressed, and sadness, and who set these rules, and why.
 We want to know the meaning of success to those who are no longer living, and the meaning of failure.

 To investigate, to get more of the story, patients are encouraged to interview living elderly relatives, to find photographs, letters.
 The job is to uncover, if possible, the good in the family, but also the mental or behavioral disorders, too, and the quirky, if not always so pleasant, personalities.